istio/istio.io/content/about/notes/1.1/index.md

 ## Configuration

-- Galley can now optionally serve as the Kubernetes touch point between Kubernetes and Pilot and Mixer using [Mesh Configuration Protocol (MCP)](https://github.com/istio/api/tree/master/mcp).
+- Galley can now optionally serve as the Kubernetes touch point between Kubernetes and Pilot and Mixer.
 This feature is [alpha](https://preliminary.istio.io/about/feature-stages/#feature-phase-definitions).
-In subsequent Istio releases MCP will become the default option and direct k8s support in Pilot and Mixer will be removed.
+In subsequent Istio releases Galley will become the default Istio's configuration management mechanism.